The world-renowned experts at the OSUCCC – James are transforming the way cancers are prevented, detected, treated and, yes, cured.

 - A copy of your advance directives if you will be an inpatient.

-Specific instructions and information about what to bring will be sent to those planning an in-hospital stay.
+Specific instructions and information about what to bring will also be sent to those planning an in-hospital stay.

-Before you schedule an appointment or procedure, always check with your insurance carrier to determine your policy’s benefits and any pre-visit requirements.
+Before you schedule an appointment or procedure, please be sure to check with your insurance carrier to determine your policy’s benefits and any pre-visit requirements.
 As a patient, it is your responsibility to ensure you are covered for any services you receive and to provide accurate insurance information to facilitate the billing process.
 In general, bills will be submitted to the primary insurance carrier.
 When applicable, the bills will be submitted to a secondary insurer.
 The patient will then receive a bill with any remaining portion that is the patient’s responsibility.

 If you do not have insurance or are underinsured, please see the Financial Assistance options that are available to you.